 It's a powerful spray gel that makes it easy to cling exactly where you want it to go without making a big mess.
 You won’t need to spend time scrubbing, although that’ll definitely help with stubborn stains.
 We love that you'll get good results, but note that this cleaner cannot remove fairly large sections of rust or prevent rust from forming.
 So, your old boat inherited from your dad or an entire vintage bathtub might be out of the question.

 Type: Spray | Amount: 24 ounces | Drying Time: Not listed | For Use On: Shower, sink, tub, toilet, tile, colorfast carpet and clothing

 Good for multiple types of stains

 Might require some scrubbing

 For those that want to tackle multiple stains with one product, this Zep formula takes care of calcium, lime, and rust.
-These type of stains are especially common in homes with hard water and can result in staining that is troublesome to remove.
-This liquid formula doesn’t require scrubbing on light stains, but might need elbow grease or soaking time on older ones.
+These types of stains are especially common in homes with hard water and can result in staining that is troublesome to remove.
+This liquid formula doesn’t require scrubbing on light stains but might need elbow grease or soaking time on older ones.

 Price at time of publish: $5